LSAT聚焦逻辑推理-LSAT

 Because you already have most of the Logical Reasoning skills you need for the test.
 The LSAT* tests your ability to use those skills thoroughly, quickly, and strategically in the context of a strictly timed, multiple-choice test.

 On the LSAT, in law school, and in your law career, you will need the ability to see and understand complex reasoning.
-Its not enough to sense whether an argument is wrong or weak. youll need to analyze precisely why it is so.
-This involves an even more fundamental skill, one thats called on by nearly every Logical Reasoning question--the ability to isolate and identify the various components of any given argument.
+It s not enough to sense whether an argument is wrong or weak. you ll need to analyze precisely why it is so.
+This involves an even more fundamental skill, one that s called on by nearly every Logical Reasoning question--the ability to isolate and identify the various components of any given argument.

 Logical Reasoning on the LSAT